Using Auto ISO can have advantages when you’re out photographing.

 3. Auto ISO Auto: Shutter speed based on focal length

 Now, my challenge to you is to go out and put Auto ISO to work for your shooting style.
-I encourage you to embrace the technology and use Auto ISO for sports, action, wildlife, travel, street and any situation where the action is moving quickly.
+I encourage you to embrace the technology and use Auto ISO for sports, action, wildlife, travel, street.
+Use it in any situation where the action is moving quickly.
 I think you’ll love this setting!